labrgrupo/LabRI_shiny/README.md

 2. **Second-Level Analysis ~ Distance Criterion Based on Equivalence Testing**: Compares the LabRI-estimated reference limit with a comparative limit to evaluate practical significance.

-3. **Third-Level Analysis ~ Concordance Evaluation**: Evaluates concordance using tests like Fleiss’ Kappa, Lin’s Concordance Correlation Coefficient, and Flagging Rates.
+3. **Third-Level Analysis ~ Concordance Evaluation**: Evaluates concordance using tests like Fleiss' Kappa, Lin's Concordance Correlation Coefficient, and Flagging Rates.

 ### Details of the Three-Level Analysis